jezzdk/statamic-here-maps/README.md

 * Enable maptype selector - Allow the user to select the map type
 * Enable marker creation - The user can create and remove a marker on the map
 * Enable Geocoder - This adds a search field above the map, enabling the user to search for an address
-* Disable custom styles - This removed the ability to add custom styles for this field
+* Disable custom styles - This removes the ability to add custom styles for this field

 When using markers, the script will look for an icon at `/public/assets/marker.png`.
 If it exist it will be used, otherwise it will use the default HERE Maps pin.